 Revenue Efficiency through Automated Approval Workflows

 Many organizations are currently struggling with sales turnover on account of the uncertain economic climate.
 While taking this into account, in many organizations, the real cause for revenue inefficiency is a knowledge gap around structuring deals.
-This gap can be bridged by proper training for determining packages or product compatibility that create sales opportunities.
+This gap can be bridged by proper training for determining packages or product compatibility that creates sales opportunities.

 Agile CPQ is the technical bridge between product knowledge and sales with guided selling.